JeanCarletta/HeatHack-Tech-Guide/_sources/conversion.md

 - [192.168.4.1/extra - this link will only work for a few minutes when the sensor unit is first turned on](http://192.168.4.1/extra)

 There's a radio button to switch to Memory - leave everything else as it is and click Submit.
 From here it will take you to the main setup screen where you can proceed as in the standalone guide.
+Before you press "Download and Start", please check that the temperature reading looks sensible.
+It might be a bit high because you've been handling it, but in the right ballpark.
+If it looks wrong, go back to http://192.168.4.1/extra and make sure DHT22 is selected.

 ```{admonition} Important Note